-The Slave Wrecks Project (SWP) is an international network of researchers and institutions hosted by the NMAAHC that pursues a distinctive approach to the history of the transatlantic slave trade.
-Using maritime archeology and historical research as its entry points, SWP integrates technical training, support for heritage protection, and deep community engagement into its operation.
-SWP produces exhibitions, interactives, and is involved in developing a number of innovative programming and education initiatives that connect local, national, and global audiences.
+The Slave Wrecks Project (SWP) is an international network of researchers and institutions hosted by the National Museum of African American History and Culture that uses maritime archeology and historical research in a distinctive approach to the history of the transatlantic slave trade.
+SWP integrates technical training, support for heritage protection, and deep community engagement into its research.
+SWP is develops innovative programming and initiatives that connect local, national, and global audiences.

 The Slave Wrecks Project: